Pelican Bluffs Preserve and Coastal Trail

 This 73-acre preserve is home to endangered Point Arena Mountain Beaver and several rare plants, as well as a creek that is recovering from cattle grazing and Bishop pine forest.
 Check out this video about Pelican Bluffs before you visit: https://www.youtube.com/watch?v=FN7vDu0JWss

 Pelican Bluffs is owned and managed by the Mendocino Land Trust (MLT).
 MLT hosts volunteer stewardship workdays to maintain the trail, pick up trash, and remove invasive plants.
 If you would like to help out, please contact MLT at 707-962-0470.

-TRAIL KEEPERS: The Mendocino Land Trust gratefully recognizes these businesses as sponsors of trails at this location:
+The Mendocino Land Trust gratefully recognizes Trail Keeper sponsors of this location:

 Click or tap to view the full-size map.

 Trail Length: 2.2 miles